Findus23/guides/content/static_pages/jax-xla-options/index.md

 ## --xla_gpu_cublas_fallback
 - default: `true`
 - type: **bool**
+- **[Stable]**

-Allow GEMM fusion autotuning to fall back to cuBLAS when that is faster.
+Whether to allow GEMM fusion autotuning to fall back to cuBLAS when it is faster than Triton.

 ## --xla_gpu_cudnn_gemm_fusion_level
 - default: `0`